NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* computePipelineDesc.pipelineLayout must be a valid pipeline layout.
+* computePipelineDesc.pipelineLayout must be a valid pipeline layout
-* computePipelineDesc.computeShader must be a valid shader description.
+* computePipelineDesc.computeShader must be a valid shader description

 **`Multithreading:`**